jelkotron/strjectories/README.md

 As Strjectories is still in early development, there are still bugs to be found and it is possible for the user to render the tool unusable, especially on systems with little resources.
 This section outlines recommendations to avoid problems and methods to fix some known issues.

 ### Launch after Crash
-Sometimes Strjectories crashes and wont't start again, especially, when autosave is enabled.
-On a smaller systems this happens when using settings that are too demanding (see <i>Rendering on a Raspberry</i>).
+Sometimes Strjectories crashes and won't start again, especially, when autosave is enabled.
+On smaller systems this can happen when using settings that are too demanding (see <i>Rendering on a Raspberry</i>).
 All systems can face similar issues when using questionable simulation settings (see <i>Simulation Properties</i>).

 <b>Solution: </b>If Strjectories won't start, you can modify the config file you have last used with a text editor.
 If you don't know, which value causes your issue, you can delete or rename the config file so the tool starts without a config file set.
-If Strjectories crashed while writing data rendering the file broken, deleting and manually downloading new data will help.
+If Strjectories crashed while writing data, rendering the file broken, deleting and manually downloading new data will help.
 Alternatively you can modify or delete the sessiondata file in the Strjectories folder.

 ### Simulation Properties
 + <b>Sort by: </b> Sorting by velocity is of rare use for the in-range-detection scenario but can be useful for satellite observation in general.
 + <b>Primary and secondary objects: </b>Depending on the use case, the number of primary objects should be greater than the number of satellites in range, to ensure prioritized detection of satellites entering or leaving the search area.
 The secondary object number doubles as a maximum number of satellites being calculated and rendered.</b>

 + <b>Range: </b>The range value represents the radius of a circle around the target location.
 Earths circumfence is roughly 40.000km.
 Using a search radius greater than half the planets circumfence makes little sense and leads to unknown behaviour, possibly crashes and broken program start up.
-While Radii greater around 6000-8000 km beautifully illustrate the mercator projection, they are known to cause performance issues on most systems.
-Greater values are untested and not recommended to use.
+While radii greater around 6000-8000 km beautifully illustrate the mercator projection, they are known to cause performance issues on some systems.

 + <b>Classification: </b>There are only unclassified objects in the data obtained from the current source.
 ### Rendering on a Raspberry
-+ Unless you are rendering less than 10-20 satellites, a render step > 0 is strongly recommended.
++ Unless you are rendering less than 20 satellites, a render step > 0 is strongly recommended.
 + Rendering <i>all</i> satellites is only recommended while the simulation is not running.
 It will still take time.
 Startup may slow down when rendering all is written to the config file, in combination with autosimulate startup may fail.
 + You can easily render 500+ satellites using a step of 16.
 You will still see the viewer update regularily as the render load is balanced when using a step.
 + There are two instances of time measurement in the UI: The local time clock in the selection panel and the running time displayed beaneath the start/stop button.
 While small stutters in ticking are normal, you should use a higher step if the interface freezes too much.